NithishkumarS/ObstacleAvoidanceRobot/README.md

 The internal pull up resistors are useful in detecting the state of the momentary switches.
 When the switches are triggered, it connects to the ground and provides a LOW state with the help of pull down resistors.

 ### ESP8266 setup
 The ESP8266 communicates with the Arduino through Serial Communication.
 AT commands are used to activate and enable wireless communication.
-A static IP of our choice is set up for the wifi module.
+A static IP of our choice is set up for the wifi module. </br>
 The required update frequency > 10Hz is set by adjusting the baud rate of the serial communication in the code.

 ### Motor drive (L293D)
 Each motor is controlled by 2 control pins (IN) and a PWM pin (ENA).
 The two control pins decide the direction of current flow, ie the direction of motor shaft rotation.
-Pins with PWM capability, 3 and 10 are used to adjust the speed of the motors.
+Pins with PWM capability, 3 and 10 are used to adjust the speed of the motors. </br>
+Pulse Width Modulation signal controls the speed of the motor in the range (0, 255).
+The generally preferred value of 120 is used.

 Chart of different logic states is provided below
 ![chart](img/L293D.png)